Share:

 feet first clinic

 Gait: The way in which you run or walk.
-There are a number of primary descriptions including being a heel-striker, midfoot-striker or toe-striker, which specifies the first point of contact with the ground upon impact.
+There are a number of primary descriptions including being a heel-striker, midfoot-striker or toe-striker.
+These specify the first point of contact with the ground upon impact.
 Because people have varying gaits, there’s no one-size-fits-all shoe.
-Your pronation (see below for that explanation) is influenced by your gait.

 Pronation: The side-to-side rolling movement of your foot when impacting the ground.
-Naturally, the foot has an inward-rolling motion, meaning you land on the outer part of your foot, and proceed to roll inwards until your foot is flat on the ground, before subsequent take-off.
+Typically, the foot and ankle roll inward until your foot is flat on the ground.
+A mild degree of pronation is normal.

-Overpronation: The tendency to over-inward roll upon impact and through to take-off.
-You’re likely to see additional wear on the inner edge of your shoe’s cushioning.
+Overpronation: The tendency for the foot and ankle to roll excessively inward upon impact and through to take-off.
+If you overpronate, you’re likely to see additional wear on the inner edge of your shoe.
+Overpronation usually coincides with flat feet and and can cause pain the feet and lower limbs.

 Upper: The material that wraps the foot and attaches to the midsole.
 This is the bulk of the shoe excluding the midsole and keeps your foot in place.

 Overlay: The overlay is an additional layer of material on top of the upper.
-Overlays are useful for extra support, varying breathability and sometimes used to add a waterproof element to a shoe, like, for example, Nike’s “shield” running shoes which offer protection against rain and snow.
+Overlays are useful for extra support, varying breathability and sometimes used to add a waterproof element to a shoe.

 Eyelets: Shoelace holes.

-Tongue: The tongue is the material that sits on top of your foot and under the sock laces non-slip-on shoes have a tongue.
+Tongue: The tongue is the material that sits on top of your foot and under the sock laces.

 Sock liner: The sock liner is the shoe’s inner material.
 The material is called a sock liner because it wraps around the foot like a sock.
-The material is often a few millimetres in thickness and can wear down and suppress over time, moulding to your foot.
+The material is often a few millimetres in thickness.
+It can wear down and suppress over time, moulding to your foot.

 Toe box: The area at the end of a shoe which houses your toes.
-The width of the toe box is particularly important for people depending on whether they have narrow or wide feet.
-Remember, the width of your foot is important too, and not just the length (size).
+The width of the toe box is particularly important for people with narrow or wide feet.
+If it’s too narrow and is squishing your toes together, it can lead to many foot issues.
+That’s why the width of your shoe is just as important as the length (size).

 Drop/offset: Most shoes, besides Altra, have a drop greater than zero.
 The drop of the shoe is the difference in heel height versus toe height.
 If the shoe has a drop of 8 mm, for example, the heel is 8 mm higher than the height of the toe where the foot sits.

-Outsole: The outsole, also known as the sole, is the base of the shoe and features treads and grips that are the shoe’s last line of defense between you and the ground.
+Outsole: The outsole (sole) is the base of the shoe and features treads and grips.
+This is the shoe’s last line of defence between you and the ground.

 Midsole: The midsole of a shoe is where the cushioning lies.
-Your foot sits on the midsole, separated by the in-sole (the removable sole inside your shoe), and provides the support you need.
+Your foot sits on the midsole, separated by the in-sole (the removable sole inside your shoe).
+This provides the support you need.
 Often times, the midsole is made of Ethylene-Vinyl Acetate (EVA).

-Stability: Mild pronators, or heavier-set runners, should consider stability footwear as the shoe doesn’t have as much support as a motion control shoe, but more than neutral footwear.
-Stability footwear often features extra support (called a medial post) on the inner side of the shoe side to prevent arch collapse.
+Stability: Mild pronators, over-pronators, and people with ankle instability should consider stability footwear.
+The shoe doesn’t have as much stability as a motion control shoe, but more than neutral footwear.
+Stability footwear often features extra support (called a medial post) on the inner side of the shoe side.
+This is to prevent arch collapse and correct any overpronation.

-Neutral: Shoes with neutral cushioning are built uniformly with no additional features to compensate for your gait/running pattern.
-Cushioning is often softer than motion control and stability footwear and is designed to absorb impact rather than correct running form.
+Neutral: Shoes with neutral cushioning are built uniformly with no additional features to correct your gait/running pattern.
+Cushioning is often softer than motion control and stability footwear.
+It is designed to absorb impact rather than correct running form.
 Regular pronators and supinators should consider neutral footwear.

-Motion control: Motion control shoes are pretty self-explanatory; they’re designed to control the side-to-side range of motion of your gait.
-So, if you overpronate, motion control shoes have systems in place including stiffer heels and additional support on the inner medial side of the shoe to prevent additional inward roll beyond what is normal.
+Motion control: These are a subcategory of stability shoes.
+They’re designed to control the side-to-side range of motion of your gait.
+If you overpronate, motion control shoes have systems in place including stiffer heels and additional support on the inner medial side of the shoe.
+This prevents additional inward roll beyond what is normal.
 Mild- to severe-overpronators should consider motion control shoes.
+However, motion control shoes can also be rigid and restricting, which makes them not suitable for everyone.

-Orthotics: Custom insole inserts based on your feet designed to provide corrective measures to your running gait.
+Orthotics: Custom insoles based designed to provide corrective measures to your running and walking gait.

 All these terms are good to know when deciding on a pair of shoes.
-For more in-person assistance, to have your gait analyzed, feet properly measured or to see if custom orthotics are right for you, check out Toronto’s Feet First Clinic on Bloor Street West.
-You can contact us at 416-769-3338(FEET).
+To have your gait analyzed, check out Toronto’s Feet First Clinic on Bloor Street West.

 Everything You Need for Healthy Feet - All Under One Roof